Eternity Rings Guide: Pros, Cons, Tips Before You Buy - Wedding Bands

 What's The Difference Between Half and Full Eternity Rings?

 Eternity rings are the most popular ring style of wedding bands and are highly sought after.
 They comprise of a precious metal band that is encircled by diamonds or other gemstones.
 These rings are known by the way diamonds are placed on them.
 As the name suggests, a full eternity ring is one in which have diamonds encircling the entire band, of the ring.
+While, a half eternity ring, rather than a full circle, have diamonds or gemstones set just only on the top part of the ring.

 When it comes to eternity ring designs, cost plays an important part and that is why half eternity rings are popular.
 With stones set only along the top part of the ring, there is a significant cost saving if you want a half eternity ring.
 Also, rings set with stones all the way aaround are always more prone to scratching – so if you can adjust the sentimental aspect little bit, half eternity rings can be a great choice.